-This homemade ravioli recipe is filled with a combination of ricotta, mozzarella and parmesan cheeses, which makes for a great combination of creamy texture and flavor.
-Try using spinach pasta, and topping the ravioli with chanterelle, sun-dried tomato, and kalamata olive pasta sauce.
-Or simply use any tomato sauce, or even just butter and parmesan cheese.
+This homemade ravioli recipe is filled with ricotta, mozzarella, and Parmesan cheeses, which makes for a great combination of creamy texture and flavor.
+Try using spinach pasta dough and topping the ravioli with a sauce made from chanterelle, sun-dried tomato, and kalamata olive.
+Or keep things simple with butter and more Parmesan cheese.

-- With a sharp knife, a pasta cutter or a small pizza cutter, cut each ravioli apart by making a cut halfway between each portion of filling, as well as trimming the bottom edge of the pasta.
+- With a sharp knife, a pasta cutter, or a small pizza cutter, cut out the individual ravioli by making a cut halfway between each portion of filling, as well as trimming the bottom edge of the pasta.
 Place ravioli on a parchment-lined baking sheet and repeat with the remaining pasta dough and filling.
 At this point, the pasta can be refrigerated, covered with plastic wrap, for up to a day.

 |Nutritional Guidelines (per serving)|